 Most cancers occur in older adults.
 Cancers that start in childhood (before age 15) are much less common.
 The types of cancers that develop in children are often different from the types that develop in adults.
 Childhood cancers are often the result of DNA (gene) changes in cells that take place very early in life, sometimes even before birth.
 Unlike many cancers in adults, childhood cancers are not strongly linked to lifestyle or environmental risk factors.

 The types of cancers that occur in adolescents (ages 15 to 19) are a mix of many of the types that can develop in children and adults.
 The types of cancers seen in adolescents are not unique to this age group, but the most common types are different from those most common in young children or adults.

-Lymphomas start in immune system cells called lymphocytes.
-These cancers most often start in lymph nodes and other lymph tissues, like the tonsils or thymus (a small organ in front of the heart).
+Lymphomas are cancers that start in immune system cells called lymphocytes.
+These cancers most often start in lymph nodes or in other lymph tissues, like the tonsils or thymus (a small organ in front of the heart).
 They can also affect the bone marrow and other organs.
-Symptoms depend on where the cancer is and can include weight loss, fever, sweats, tiredness, and lumps (swollen lymph nodes) under the skin in the neck, armpit, or groin.
+Symptoms depend on where the cancer starts and can include weight loss, fever, sweats, tiredness, and lumps (swollen lymph nodes) under the skin in the neck, armpit, or groin.

 The 2 main types of lymphoma are:

 Hodgkin lymphoma is most common in 2 age groups: early adulthood (ages 15 to 40, but usually people in their 20s) and late adulthood (after age 55).
 This type of cancer is similar in all age groups, including which types of treatment work best.